kenaryn/memoranda/java_memorandum.md

 - Stream: order may be imposed by the source of data, a prior or subsequent step in the functional pipeline.
     Use `<data_source>.parallelStream()` if you want to possibly return a stream run in parallel for performance concerns.

+# Java Memory Model (JMM)
+Java adopts the LIFO (*viz* Last In First Out) model.
+All primitive types are pushed on the top of the stack whereas the memory location storing the values of reference types are pushed on the heap besides their actual reference being pushed within the frame's function where they are declared on the stack.

+When declaring two or more variables of a wrapper type holding the same value, a optimization can be made to reduce the memory footprint by allocating the same value only once in a Integer (for example) pool, iif the value is comprised between -128 and 127.

+The same applies for strings.
+When a String literal is declared and initialized, the compiler allocates a String pool and compare the subsequent literal strings to the existing one.
+If they match, the JVM returns the reference to that same String object's reference in stead of allocating and creating a new reference, all in order to shrink the memory footprint of the program.

 ## Documentation
 run `javadoc -author -version <package>/<class>` and opens the class with your browser to access the generated doc.